wttech/bobcat/docs/_docs/guides/first-aem-test.md

 }
 ```

-Then we should add new module to our runmode in `default.yaml`
+After that we should add new module to our runmode in `default.yaml`:
 ```yaml
 - com.cognifide.qa.bb.modules.CoreModule
 - com.cognifide.qa.bb.aem.core.modules.Aem64FullModule